MrAghyad/BSGA-RA/ExperimentC-InfiniteRunner/README.md

 The colored Petri nets model of this game consists of 37 places and 21 transitions.
 Moreover, for this game we defined 4 game rules, which were created using our scheme.

+Note: Petri nets model creation code that was implemented by the authors of this repository and which was used in the experiments can be found in the following [link](https://github.com/MrAghyad/BSGA-RA/blob/main/ExperimentC-InfiniteRunner/InfiniteRunner_CPN.py).

 ## Game Rules

 |Index| Requirement | Rule |